textilemakerspace/textilemakerspace.github.io/src/hours.md

 Pigott Hall is closed for spring break, but we'll have the Makerspace open for a few hours while Quinn is around.
 Text Quinn at 773-369-7688 when you get to the building to be let in.

-- Monday 3/27, 2:30-6:30 PM
-- Thursday 3/30, TBD sometime 8 AM - 4 PM possibly with breaks?
-Email qad@stanford.edu if you want to come by Thursday and we can figure something out.
+- Thursday 3/30, **Crochet clinic** 1-4 PM.
+Text Quinn at 773-369-7688 to be let in if you'd like to join, or drop by to use our other equipment.